jitani04/Arcade/README.md

-# Game Center
+# Arcade

-Welcome to the Game Center!
+Welcome to Arcade!
 This is a web app that provides a collection of fun and interactive games, including the classic **Snake Game**.
 Explore a variety of games designed for entertainment and brain training.

 ## Games Available